-Based upon the concepts above, which the Panel finds satisfied in this case, even though there is no real use of the dispute domain name, the Panel contends, on the balance of probabilities, that the disputed domain name has been registered and is being used (held) by the Respondent in bad faith.
+Based upon the concepts above, which the Panel finds satisfied in this case, even though there is no real use of the dispute domain names, the Panel contends, on the balance of probabilities, that the disputed domain names have been registered and are being used (held) by the Respondent in bad faith.

-Also use of a term RIATTIVAZIONE indicates that the disputed domain name might have been registered for "phishing" purposes in future - for hosting a web page imitating a real page of the Complainant (i.e. bank website) with an intention to mislead customers and have them disclosed confidential information as, for example, passwords, login etc.
+The use of term ONLINE also indicates that the disputed domain names might be intended for "phishing" purposes as it may mislead internet users that both domain names are dedicated for online communication with the Complainant - for hosting a web page imitating a real page of the Complainant (i.e. bank website) with an intention to mislead customers and have them disclosed confidential information as, for example, passwords, login etc.

-It is well-founded that registration of the disputed domain names that are confusingly similar to the Complainant's trademarks which enjoys strong reputation, plus other facts, such as above described potential unfair use of the disputed domain name, are sufficient to establish bad faith under the 4(a)(iii) of the Policy.
+It is well-founded that registration of the domain names that are confusingly similar to the Complainant's trademarks which enjoys strong reputation, plus other facts, such as above-described potential unfair use of the domain names, are sufficient to establish bad faith under the 4(a)(iii) of the Policy.

-Thus, the Panel has taken a view that the disputed domain name has been registered and is being used in bad faith (within the meaning of paragraph 4(a)(iii) of the Policy.
+Thus, the Panel has taken a view that the disputed domain names have been registered and are being used in bad faith (within the meaning of paragraph 4(a)(iii) of the Policy).